MSc Project Management

 Project Planning, Executing, Controlling and Closure

-This module aims to develop the requisite project management skills and knowledge necessary to manage the key processes of planning, executing, controlling and closing a project at appropriate stages in the project life cycle.
+This module develops the Project Management skills and knowledge necessary to manage the key processes of planning, executing, controlling and closing a project at appropriate stages in the project life cycle.
+It also offers a thorough analysis of the environment in which such processes operate.

 Strategic Project Environment

-This module aims to develop an understanding of the project environment and how it impacts on all phases of a project.
+This module develops your understanding of the project environment and its impact on all phases of a project.
+It improves your understanding of the projects themselves and thoroughly investigates environmental influences.

 Leadership for Strategic Execution